chowhao/unopro/README.md

 <img src="https://github.com/2076625923/arduino-programmer/blob/main/read-after-write.png" width="400" height="200">                                       <img src="https://github.com/2076625923/arduino-programmer/blob/main/read-after-erase.png" width="400" height="200"/>

 ##### c program

-The unopro.c is a single c file, it work as a command line tool, it get user input and send or read message from arduino Althougth, we can program 28c256 from arduino serial monitor, but it can't burn a binary file (such as a.bin) to eeprom.
+Based on the arduino program, we can write,read,erase some bytes in 28c256 by arduino uno, But it can't work efficiencily

+For example, we have to write bytes mannualy, we can't burn a binary file to 28c256 by arduino program alone

 So I create the unopro.c to read binary file from PC then send data to arduino uno to complete the program progress

-#### compile
+###### compile

 gcc unopro.c -o unoPro